qtq80

 Conclusion

 The judicial observations in these cases reflect the complex nature of white-collar crimes in Pakistan.
 The courts have consistently emphasized the need for a thorough and holistic examination of such cases, recognizing the intricate methods and significant societal impact of these offences.
 These decisions highlight the judiciary’s commitment to addressing white-collar crimes rigorously, ensuring accountability, and protecting public interest.
-Through these rulings, the courts aim to uphold the rule of law and deter financial and administrative misconduc
+Through these rulings, the courts aim to uphold the rule of law and deter financial and administrative misconduct.

 By The Josh and Mak Team